 - B.S., Middle East Technical University, Ankara, Turkey

-Tamer is an elected fellow of the Academy of International Business, a distinction earned by a select group of intellectual leaders in international business.
-He also served as vice president of the AIB, and on the board of directors of the American Marketing Association.
+Professor Cavusgil is an elected Fellow of the Academy of International Business, a distinction earned by a select group of intellectual leaders in international business.
+He also served as Vice President of the AIB, and on the Board of Directors of the American Marketing Association.

 - “Delineating Foreign Market Potential: A Tool for International Market Selection,” Thunderbird International Business Review, (with Ayse Ozturk and Eric Joiner), forthcoming.

 - “Defining and Measuring Middle Class In Emerging Markets: The GSU-CIBER Middle Class Scorecard,” (with Ilke Kardes), Research World, (ESOMAR), March-April (2013), 46-49.

 - “Exogenous Risk Analysis in International Supplier Networks: Conceptualization and Field Research Findings,” Information Knowledge and Systems Management, (with Seyda Deligonul), Vol. 2 (2012), 131-149.

 - “The Role of Context in the Multinationality-Performance Relationship: A Meta-Analytic Review,” Global Strategy Journal, (with A. Kirca, K. Roth, and GT Hult), Vol 2, Number 2 (2012), 108-121.

 - “Reflections on International Marketing: Destructive Regeneration and Multinational Firms,” Journal of the Academy of Marketing Science, Vol.40, Number 2 (2012), 202-217 (with Erin Cavusgil).